Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy

 We see that the impact of using the half-solar metallicity models is to slightly reduce the estimate of current protostellar mass, while more significantly increasing the estimate of initial core mass and current envelope mass.
 The impact of using the JWST fluxes (compared to the Spitzer-IRAC upper limits) is to tighten the constraints on the received flux, which impacts the isotropic bolometric luminosity, $L_{\rm bol,iso}$.
 This yields slightly tighter constraints on parameters such as the current protostellar mass, accretion rate and age of the system.

 As has been known from previous studies \citep[e.g.,][]{Fedriani23}, SED fitting is prone to significant degeneracies.
 These are illustrated for the three primary model parameters in \autoref{fig:sed_2d}.
-One of the main conclusions that can be drawn from these distributions is that the inference of a relatively high protostellar mass, i.e., with $m_*\sim 11\:M_\odot$ appears to be relatively robust.
-However, it should be noted that the models assume a single dominant source is responsible for the observed fluxes. {If another protostar (such as S284p2 or the one in core c1b contributes to this flux significantly, e.g., at the 50\% level, then the mass estimate for S284p1 would be reduced, but only by a relatively modest amount, i.e., from $m_*=10.2^{+3.9}_{-2.8}\:M_\odot$ to $m_*=9.1^{+2.9}_{-2.2}\:M_\odot$.}
+However, one of the main conclusions that can be drawn from these distributions is that the inference of a relatively high protostellar mass, i.e., with $m_*\sim 10\:M_\odot$ appears to be relatively robust.
+However, it should be noted that the models assume a single dominant source is responsible for the observed fluxes. {If another protostar (such as S284p2 or the one in core c1b) contributes to this flux significantly, e.g., at the 50\% level, then the mass estimate for S284p1 would be reduced, but only by a relatively modest amount, i.e., from $m_*=10.2^{+3.9}_{-2.8}\:M_\odot$ to $m_*=9.1^{+2.9}_{-2.2}\:M_\odot$.}